arduino/docs-content/content/arduino-cloud/08.arduino-cloud-cli/07.getting-started/arduino-cloud-cli.md

 ### What is the Arduino Cloud CLI?

-This tool was primarily designed to reduce time spent duplicating projects in the Arduino IoT Cloud.
+This tool was primarily designed to reduce time spent duplicating projects in the Arduino Cloud.
 Working with the CLI allows you to quickly make 10+ copies of a Thing, or update sketches on 50+ boards simultaneously.

 An example of a workflow using this tool can be:

-1. Create your application using the Arduino IoT Cloud web interface.
+1. Create your application using the Arduino Cloud web interface.
 Here you can configure your device, create variables, enter network credentials, edit your sketch and deploy your first project.
 2. With the **Arduino Cloud CLI**, extract templates of Things and dashboards you want to replicate.
 3. Provision a device with the `device create` command and setup a Thing and dashboard using the templates previously extracted.
 4. Download the sketch related to the Thing you extracted, and upload it to the device you created.
-This can also be done via the Arduino IoT Cloud.
+This can also be done via the Arduino Cloud.
 5. Whenever an update is required for a fleet of devices, you can use the OTA mass-upload tool to update all of your devices at once, without being connected to your computer.

 ![Performing mass upload.](assets/mass-upload.png)